tomicooler/E46Track/README.md

 **Why it is a "not so serious" application?**
  - The data is queried from the car (the same way as you go live diagnostic mode with INPA software).
  - Need to make 5 separate queries each takes up 150ms (one is 250ms).
+The queries are configurable, e.g: speed is disabled by default.
  - Anyway the replaying tool interpolates the data series, it is enchanced a bit.

  **Why don't I use CAN?**